anand-subra/RestAPI-BubbleTea/README.md

-# BubbleTea-RestAPI
+# BubbleTea - RestAPI

-A RESTAPI implementation of bubble tea franchises/drinks and reviewing
+A RESTAPI implementation for bubble tea context

 **- Credentials for a regular user:**
 Username: